Oubre, Hornets blister Timberwolves from long range, 133-115 | WTOP News

 CHARLOTTE, N.C.
 (AP) — Kelly Oubre Jr. matched a career high with seven 3-pointers and had 27 points off the bench, helping the surging Charlotte Hornets snap the Minnesota Timberwolves’ five-game winning streak with a 133-115 victory Friday night.

-Miles Bridges and Gordon Hayward each had 18 points ,and LaMelo Ball had 10 points and 13 assists.
+Miles Bridges and Gordon Hayward each had 18 points, and LaMelo Ball had 10 points and 13 assists.
 The Hornets have won eight of their last nine games.

-Karl-Anthony Towns had 25 points for Minensota, and D’Angelo Russell and Malik Beasley each added 18 points.
+Karl-Anthony Towns had 25 points for Minnesota, and D’Angelo Russell and Malik Beasley each added 18 points.

+Oubre said the key for the Hornets during their current streak is the team’s eagerness to get better.

+“It’s the willingness to grow and learn,” Oubre said.
+“We’re a young team, but we show up each and every day.
+We show up ready to work and ready to get better and grow closer as a unit.”

 The Hornets improved to 7-2 at home.

-Charlotte took a 68-58 lead into halftime behind 15 points from Oubre and nine assists from Ball, including a full-court baseball pass to Bridges as he falling out of bounds.
+Charlotte took a 68-58 lead at halftime behind 15 points from Oubre.

-Charlotte broke open the game late in the third quarter behind the left-hand shooting Oubre, who made four 3-pointers in the final 3:58 of the quarter to push the lead to 19.
-Minnesota could never make a run in the fourth quarter and coach Chris Finch yanked his starters with about six minutes to play with his team down 20.
+Charlotte broke open the game late in the third quarter behind the left-handed shooting Oubre, who made four 3-pointers in the final 3:58 of the quarter to push the lead to 19.
+Minnesota could never make a run in the fourth and Minnesota coach Chris Finch yanked his starters with about six minutes to play with his team down 20.

 TIP-INS